 If your income is sufficient to cover your expenses, including saving for your future, and you still have money left over, consider funneling Guard or Reserve drill pay toward your auto loan.

 Paying off your car early can free up cash flow to put toward other goals.
-Plus when you eventually separate or retire as a reservist, you'll be able to enter that period of your life without this additional debt.
+Plus, when you eventually separate or retire as a Reservist, you'll be able to enter that period of your life without this additional debt.

 6. Start an education fund for your children.